Ayurveda and Exercise - Fit and Healthy with the ‘Science of Long Life’

-Type Specific Instructions
+Type Specific Tips

-2. Constitution: For slim people, with fine limbs and fast movements, known in Ayurveda as Vata types, slow, light sports, which keep the body moving continuously for 15 - 20 minutes, are the most appropriate.
+For slim people, with fine limbs and fast movements, known in Ayurveda as Vata types, slow, light sports, which keep the body moving continuously for 15 - 20 minutes, are the most appropriate.
 These include walking, swimming, dancing and cycling.
 Vata types should be particularly careful not to overdo sports, and in winter should possibly prefer indoor sports, because they are not so well suited to the cold.

 People with moderate to vigorous physique, Pitta types, with good thermostasis, whose heat production is balanced, can tolerate more exercise.